Small businesses have special day

-The Lift Bridge Community Association celebrated the event with every shopper that spent more than $30 at stores in Ashtabula Harbor earning a spot in a raffle where they could win gift certificates from the merchants in the ALBA, said Toni Carlisle from the LBCA.
+The Lift Bridge Community Association celebrated the event with every shopper that spent more than $30 at stores in Ashtabula Harbor earning a spot in a raffle for gift certificates from the merchants in the ALBA, said Toni Carlisle from the LBCA.

 Business owners in Ashtabula Harbor, and other areas, reported brisk traffic on Saturday.